xchem/fragalysis-stack-kubernetes/docs/source/squonk/index.rst

 the Fragalysis Stack from the ``/api/job_override`` endpoint.

 By default a stack has no over-rides installed and the initial response will present the user with an empty list.

-New over-rides are loaded into Fragalysis by an authenticated user visiting the ``/api/job_override`` endpoint in a web browser.
+New over-rides are loaded into Fragalysis by the django **admin** user.
+This user must login using the standard django admin page at ``/admin`` using the username ``admin`` and the password exposed to the stack Pod in the environment variable ``WEB_DJANGO_SUPERUSER_PASSWORD``.
+The origin of the password is the ``django`` **Secret** deployed in the stack's **Namespace**.

+>   Changing the value of the environment variable has no effect once the database
+    has been created.
+The admin user is only created once, so changing the password without resetting the django database will have no effect.

+When logged-in the admin user can visit the ``api/job_override`` endpoint in a web browser.
 The user will be presented with the list of over-rides (which may be empty) and can paste the content of new one in the **Override** field of the ``POST`` dialogue at the bottom of the page (you mau need to scroll down to see it): -

 ..  image:: ../images/squonk-job-override.png
     :width: 100%